davidjbuchanan/MS3-lockdown/README.md

 ```
 Note: that even after adding these fields they will not be populated with any recipes; as such, the app will be voide of content.

-- You should now be able to launch your app using the following command on your server:
+- You should now be able to launch your app using the following command on the Werzeug development server:
     - `python3 app.py`
-- The app should now be running on *localhost* on an address similar to `http://127.0.0.1:5000`.
-Simply copy/paste this into the browser of your choice!
+- The app should now be running on *localhost* and, when using Gitpod IDE, render an address similar to `https://8080-bce9ad25-9922-4648-b249-d83204aa0bf4.ws-eu01.gitpod.io/`.

 ### Remote Deployment